MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1044-properties-should-not-be-write-only.md

  To fix a violation of this rule, add a get accessor to the property.
 Alternatively, if the behavior of a write-only property is necessary, consider converting this property to a method.

 ## When to suppress warnings
- It is strongly recommended that you do not suppress a warning from this rule.
+ It is recommended that you do not suppress a warning from this rule.

 ## Example
  In the following example, `BadClassWithWriteOnlyProperty` is a type with a write-only property. `GoodClassWithReadWriteProperty` contains the corrected code.